SCL-Project/Regulatory/Reimbursement Fraud/README.md

 ### 7. Interact with the Contracts
    - In the 'Deployed Contracts' section, you can interact with each contract's functions.
-   - Use the provided fields and buttons to call functions of the contract, such as creating tokens, transferring tokens across the border or refund taxes.
+   - Use the provided fields and buttons to call functions of the contract, such as creating or refunding tokens.

 ### Contributions
 🌟 Your Contributions are valued in the Reimbursement Fraud Repository! 🌟